ILC2

 ILC2 cells, or type 2 innate lymphoid cells are a type of innate lymphoid cell.
-Not to be confused with the ILC.
-They are derived from common lymphoid progenitor and belong to the lymphoid lineage.
-These cells lack antigen specific B or T cell receptor because of the lack of recombination activating gene.
+They are derived from the common lymphoid progenitor (CLP) and belong to the lymphoid lineage.
+These cells lack antigen-specific B or T cell receptors because of the lack of recombination activating gene.
 ILC2s produce type 2 cytokines (e.g. IL-4, IL-5, IL-9, IL-13) and are involved in responses to helminths, allergens, some viruses, such as influenza virus and cancer.

 The cell type was first described in 2001 as non-B/non-T cells, which produced IL-5 and IL-13 in response to IL-25 and expressed MHC class II and CD11c.
 In 2006, a similar cell population was identified in a case of helminthic infection.
 The name "ILC2" was not proposed until 2013.
 They were previously identified in literature as natural helper cells, nuocytes, or innate helper 2 cells.
-It is believed that ILC2s are rather old cell type with ancestor populations emerging in lamprey and bony fish.
+It is believed that ILC2s are a rather old cell type with ancestor populations emerging in lamprey and bony fish.